by Ron

 Share

-Using the phone successfully to market our products and services to potential new clients often requires us to navigate through a labyrinth of people to find the correct individual(s) who can provide the information we seek.
-Whether for pre-sales research or to determine who has the ability to acquire our products and services, here is a quick summary of proven techniques for achieving these objectives from, Ron S. La Vine — CEO of Accelerate Your Sales Results, Inc. a Live Cold Calling Training Company.
+Using the phone successfully to sell our products and services to potential new clients often requires us to navigate through a labyrinth of people to find the correct individual(s) who can provide the information we seek.
+Whether for pre-sales research or to determine who has the ability to acquire our products and services, here is a quick summary of proven techniques for achieving these objectives.

 Know the purpose of your call in advance.
 Before placing a call, have a clear and specific objective or purpose of what you are trying to achieve.